Ma-Lab-Berkeley/CRATE/README.md

 <p align="center">

 ### 4. Segmentation visualization of CRATE
-In the following figure, we visualize self-attention maps from a supervised **CRATE** with 8x8 patches (similar to the ones shown in [DINO](https://github.com/facebookresearch/dino) :t-rex:).
+In the following figure, we visualize self-attention maps from a supervised **CRATE** model with 8x8 patches (similar to the ones shown in [DINO](https://github.com/facebookresearch/dino) :t-rex:).
 <p align="center">
     <img src="figs/fig_seg.png" width="900"\>
 </p>